 When my daughter was nine years old I gave up on her.
 Okay, I didn’t really give up on her, but I wanted to.
 She was a tough cookie, that kid.
 I didn’t know how to handle such a strong-willed, stubborn creature like her.
 She constantly questioned me and my motives, and she tenaciously held her ground whenever she thought she was right and I wasn’t, which was often.

 Growing up I was a strong-willed kid, too, and I did the same thing to my mother.
 But my mother was different.
-She believed in yelling and spanking, and there’s only so much of that a little kid can take before they retreat in defeat.
+She believed in yelling, spanking and punishments.
 I spent a lot of time locked in my room as a kid, crying into my pillow, feeling powerless, abandoned, and not heard.
 The relationship I had with my mother wasn’t what I would call ideal.

-I didn’t want that for Sam and I. Sigmund Freud could take his Oedipus Complex to some other family because that was not going to fly in mine.
-So, after nine years of trying to “wing it” with Sam, I sought help.
+I didn’t want that for my daughter and I. So, after nine years of trying to “wing it” with her , I sought help.
 I went to a family counselor, by myself that first time.
-I thought I would bring Sam with me after my initial visit, but I learned that most of the issues I was having with Sam were because of the way I grew up.
+I thought I would bring Sam with me after my initial visit, but I learned that most of the issues I was having were because of the way I grew up.
 I was parenting Sam the way I had been parented, minus any physical discipline.

 It wasn’t Sam who needed to change.
 It was me.
-She never even came to one therapy session.
+She never even came to one therapy session with me.
 I had to un-learn everything I had been taught growing up, and learn how to parent in a way that left my child feeling safe, heard, and free to grow up to be an adult who trusted and respected herself.
-Not only did my relationship with Sam improve significantly in a short amount of time, the relationship I had with myself improved too, as well as all my other relationships.
+Not only did my relationship with Sam improve significantly in a very short amount of time, the relationship I had with myself improved too, as did all my other relationships.

-Sam is almost 22 years old today.
+Sam is 23 years old today.
 She is an incredible, loving, confident adult with opinions and ideas all her own.
 And she is my best friend.